trustification/trustify/docs/otel.md

 to improve system monitoring and performance.
 It is a [CNCF project](https://www.cncf.io/projects/opentelemetry/), ensuring vendor-neutral and standardized observability solutions for cloud-native applications.

-[Jaeger](https://www.jaegertracing.io/) and [Prometheus](https://prometheus.io/) are also CNCF projects for observability.
+[Jaeger](https://www.jaegertracing.io/), [Grafana Tempo](https://grafana.com/oss/tempo/) and [Prometheus](https://prometheus.io/) are also CNCF projects for observability.
-Jaeger focuses on distributed tracing, while Prometheus handles metrics and monitoring.
+Jaeger and Grafana Tempo focuses on distributed tracing, while Prometheus handles metrics and monitoring.

 The OpenTelemetry Collector (aka OTELCOL or OTEL collector) is a vendor-neutral service for processing and exporting telemetry data, that also acts as a facade for both Jaeger and Prometheus, enabling a clear separation of roles: developers focus on instrumenting applications and sending data to the Collector,